On-Premise or Cloud-Based Digital Signage Software. Which is Best?

 What about security?

-In the early days of cloud-based digital signage, there were concerns about privacy, security, and data integrity.
-At the time, many business owners preferred self-hosted digital signage software.
-They believed having their own in-house server would be more secure and easier to maintain.
-Eventually, hosting services matured and businesses became more comfortable with using cloud-based solutions.
+In the past, there were concerns about privacy, security, and data integrity when it comes to cloud-based digital signage.
+As a result, many business owners preferred self-hosted software because they believed it would be more secure and easier to manage with their own servers.
+However, as hosting services advanced, businesses became more comfortable with using cloud-based solutions.

-When comparing different cloud-based digital signage solutions, you should ask your vendor who hosts their infrastructure.
-Having a vendor that relies on a well-known cloud computing provider will ensure your project’s security and scalability.
+When comparing different cloud-based digital signage solutions, it’s important to ask your vendor about their infrastructure hosting.
+Indeed, choosing a vendor that relies on a well-known cloud computing provider will ensure the security and scalability of your project.

 - On-premise digital signage software solutions aren’t billed monthly like SaaS offerings.
 The business simply purchases perpetual licenses based on the number of servers and players they require.

 - Businesses retain control of their backend technology.
-They can use their own servers or one of the many hosting services who cater to corporate clients.
+They can use their own servers or one of the many hosting services that cater to corporate clients.

 - They can integrate their self-hosted digital signage server with other systems by taking advantage of API’s and customization.